MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/some-assembly-required.md

 "Some assembly required " storage solutions:

-- Use existing services as a starting point for your storage solution
+- Use existing services as a starting point for your storage solution.

-- Requires some configuration or coding
+- Require some configuration or coding.

-- Can be customized to fit your needs
+- Can be customized to fit your needs.

-The following sections describe the details of each Some assembly required storage solution.
+The following sections describe the details of each "Some assembly required" storage solution.

 ## Azure Content Delivery Network